zopencommunity/meta/docs/Guides/zopen.md

 zopen upgrade make
 ```

-## If you are contributing to or developing Zopen Community
+## If you are contributing to or developing zopen community

 ### zopen build